MustafaAshraf348/ERBB2_Antibosies_Classifier/README.md

 # ERBB2_Antibosies_Classifier
-A pre-trained machin learning python model intgreded with bioinformatics can classify and test  the avilable atibodies for ERBB2 antigine.
+# A pre-trained machine learning python model integrated with bioinformatics can classify available antibodies for ERBB2 antigen.
+Its core process is classifying the DNA sequence of the antigen to get the available antibodies with the correct translation codon.
+It has trained by comparing millions of DNA sequencing for other valid antigens and gives the available antibodies by 98.3% as processing accuracy.